ipfs/ipfs-blog/README.md

 To create a pull request, you will need to fork this repository.
 See the GitHub docs on [how to create a pull request from a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
 If you have the [GitHub CLI](https://cli.github.com/) installed, you can use the [`gh pr create` command](https://cli.github.com/manual/gh_pr_create) from the terminal to conveniently create a pull request.

 Once you create the pull request, await review.
+If you have permissions to merge, always preview the post first to ensure everything looks right.
+You can do this by clicking on the "Details" link next to the **fleek/build** check that runs automatically.
+Clicking this link will take you to a staging site where you will then need to click on the intended post in the feed to see it.

 ### To add a URL redirect for a blog post